RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: RiverMamba

 \textbf{Mamba block.} Fig.~\ref{fig:Mamba_block} shows a more detailed structure of the hindcast block with the elements of the Mamba block.
 After the input is serialized into a 1D sequence based on the block-specific space-filling curve and the features are normalized by the LOAN layer, the Mamba block processes the features of the sampled points along the sequence.

-The Mamba block is based on a state-space model that transform a 1D sequence of states $x(t)$ into another representation $y(t)$ through an implicit hidden latent state $h(t)$ and a first-order ordinary differential equation:
+The Mamba block is based on a state-space model that transforms a 1D sequence of states $x(t)$ into another representation $y(t)$ through an implicit hidden latent state $h(t)$ and a first-order ordinary differential equation:

 To integrate Eq.~\eqref{eq:01} into a deep learning framework, S4 \cite{S4} parametrized the system with the matrices ($\A, \B, \C, \D$) and discretized it with a timescale parameter $\Delta$:

 where $\bar{\A}$ and $\bar{\B}$ are the discretized versions of the system.
 Recently, S6 \cite{mamba} proposed to make Eqs.~\eqref{eq:02} and \eqref{eq:03} time-variant.
 To this end, the parameters $\B(x)$, $ \C(x)$, and $\Delta(x)$ become dependent on the input state $x$.
 This representation of a state-space model is called Mamba, which is an efficient alternative to transformers \cite{Transformer}, particularly when processing many points as in our case.